 From making sure you’ve got a great header 1 tag, to including a clear title tag and meta description, be sure to SEO your homepage copy for optimum Google traffic.

 Need more help with this?
-It’s all in my homepage web copy template + SEO mini guide - get access here.
+It’s all in my homepage web copy template + SEO mini guide – just scroll to the bottom of this page to get your free access.

 Above all, keep your web copy succinct.
 Especially on your homepage.
 This is certainly not the place for long stories, overly detailed information and user overwhelm.